NanoAdblocker/NanoCore2/notes/filter_syntax.md

    xhr -> xmlhttprequest
 ```

+Although unlikely, this mapping **may change** if any of the mapped options get
+another meaning in uBlock Origin.

-uBlock Origin will instead map options as follows:
+uBlock Origin will instead map options as follows, but due to a bug, it does
+not always work:
 ```
     3p -> third-party
     1p -> first-party